andrews-j/AdvancedVector_FinalProject/README.md

 Based on those two graphs we can make a couple of general statements about the data:
 - In the late 90s Middle Africa and Eastern Africa had relatively few incidents but very high numbers of fatalities
-- West Africa has seen a sharp rise in number of fatalities in the last decade, though without an increase in the ratio of fatalities/per incident.
+- West Africa has seen a sharp rise in number of fatalities in the last decade, though without a significant increase in the ratio of fatalities/per incident.

 These inferences are confirmed by calculating and plotting the average number of fatalities per incident by year, split by region.

 ![FatalitiesPer_ScatterPlot](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/3a2b2832-c831-4a93-afb9-6a6750880bd5)

 The average number of fatalities per incident has trended down in pretty much every region, especially Middle Africa.
-This raises some questions about the data: Can this trend be explained largely by increased granularity of reporting?
-Could it be the case that in the past only significant incidents made it into the dataset?
-This seems quite likely.
+This raises some questions about the data:

+Can this trend be explained largely by increased granularity of reporting?
+Is it the case that in the past only significant incidents made it into the dataset?

+This seems like a strong possibility.
 We may be able to answer this question by digging further.

 We can also look at a comparison of incident count vs fatalities, by region: